|

 presented by some of the speakers at the colloquium.
 He has also given talks at two trAce Incubation symposia.

-He is a tutor for the trAce Writing School, teaching Animated Poetry in Flash.
+He was a tutor for the trAce Writing School, teaching Animated Poetry in Flash.
+He also taught courses on electronic

-Peter is a member of the performance group The Joy of Six.
+Peter was a member of the poetry performance group The Joy of Six.

-You can read his Who's Who in Poetry entry,
+You can read his very out of date Who's Who in Poetry entry,

 occasional soundpoetry blog at: Subatomic Poetry